Go Wild in Wood Green: A Guide

 Good For: Sunning yourself on the grass outside; Getting a really broad array of local London craft beers.

-Thing to note: Formerly home to their own brewkit and beer, this is sadly no longer the case but the beer from other breweries more than makes up for it.
+Thing to note: Formerly home to their own brewkit and beer, this is no longer the case but the beer from other breweries more than makes up for it.
 A good amount of seating out the front is bookable, and if it’s all booked up then get a takeaway and sit on the grass three metres away.

 Beer: As broad an array of signature brews from around London and UK as you’ll find anywhere.
 Something for everyone, erring more towards pale ales and IPAs.